Exploring an Integrated Approach to International Boundary and Territorial Questions

 The event will provide a unique and multidisciplinary insight into the complex world of international boundary and sovereignty disputes.
 Panelists participating are among the world's leading experts and practitioners in the effective resolution of territorial disputes.
 They will examine recent developments in disputed "hotspots" around the world, and discuss new and emerging ideas for the resolution and management of territorial disputes from legal, geopolitical, technical, commercial and other viewpoints.
 The conference will examine how these varied, emerging perspectives might inform a more integrated approach to international boundary and territorial disputes.

-The United Kingdom Hydrographic Office will also run a half-day technical workshop offering a practical introduction to maritime limits and boundaries.
-This will be run prior to the conference on 30 November in the afternoon and, if justified by demand, may be reprised on 3 December in the morning.
+A half-day technical workshop offering a practical introduction to maritime limits and boundaries will be run prior to the conference on 30 November in the afternoon.
+If justified by demand, the technical workshop may be reprised on 3 December in the morning.

 The London International Boundary Conference 2015 is CPD accredited for solicitors and members of the bar.